4 Types of Communication and How To Improve Them

 Communication skills are vital to a healthy, efficient workplace.
-Often categorized as a “soft skill” or interpersonal skill, communication is the act of sharing information from one person to another person or group of people.
+Often categorized as a soft skill or an interpersonal skill, communication is the act of sharing information from one person to another person or group of people.
 There are many different ways to communicate, each of which plays an important role in sharing information.

-In this article, we take a closer look at the different types of communication and how to strengthen your skills in each.
+In this article, we take a closer look at four different types of communication and how to strengthen your skills in each one.

 Importance of communication

 We use communication every day in nearly every environment, including in the workplace.
 Whether you give a slight head nod in agreement or present information to a large group, communication is absolutely necessary when building relationships, sharing ideas, delegating responsibilities, managing a team and much more.

 Learning and developing good communication skills can help you succeed in your career, make you a competitive job candidate and build your network.
 While it takes time and practice, communication and interpersonal skills are certainly able to be both increased and refined.